2016 Wye Faculty Seminar

 Presidents, provosts, and deans are invited to nominate up to three faculty members to attend this unique faculty development program, the Wye Faculty Seminar on Citizenship in the American and Global Polity.
 We encourage participation by professors representing a wide variety of disciplines.
 In past seminars, specialties have ranged from the classics, languages, history, drama, and philosophy, to economics, political science, biology, chemistry, physics, and mathematics.
 Alumni of these seminars have consistently praised the week at Wye and the many benefits they bring back to their home campuses.
 (Nominees may approach the sponsoring officer and submit registration once approved.)

-Once the nominee(s )have been notified or approved by their sponsoring CAO the nominee(s) should complete the on-line application form before March 6, 2015.
+Once the nominee(s )have been notified or approved by their sponsoring CAO the nominee(s) should complete the application form (via the Wye Faculty Seminar website) before April 1, 2016.

 Each college or university is required to provide travel costs and a participation fee of $2,975 for each Fellow.
 The fee includes tuition, lodging, meals, social events, and the seminar readings that are sent to participants well in advance of the seminar.
 Payment by check is preferred although the Institute will accept major credit cards.
 Limited scholarship funds are available in cases of special need.

 For further information, contact: Charlene Costello, Senior Coordinator, phone 410-820-5374, fax 410-827-9182, or email@example.com